SleepyDroids/307_SBA/README.md

 - Better responsiveness and simplification of overall aesthetic.
 - Dark and light mode functionality for accessibility.
 - More DOM manipulation with Javascript in order to make the site as a whole more dynamic and responsive.

+# @SleepyDroids

+You can visit the repo for this project by clicking [here](https://github.com/SleepyDroids/307_SBA).
+For all other works, please [click here](https://github.com/SleepyDroids).